 SFTP is supported since v4.
 Note that DriveMaker also offers “explicit FTPS” which encrypts FTP over TLS/SSL and is also secure.

 DriveMaker also assumes the target FTP server is fully standards compliant.
 Unfortunately, many FTP servers are not, such as some FTP servers embedded in many Linux powered NAS devices.
 Ideal FTP targets to be used with DriveMaker are Microsoft IIS7 or later, BackupChain FTP server, and the BackupChain Cloud Service.

 This has to do with how FTP works and is not a DriveMaker limitation.
-You can use DriveMaker in a VPN-like setting but DriveMaker is not meant to be used as a replacement for VPN, especially not in a multi-user environment.
+You can use DriveMaker in a VPN-like setting but DriveMaker is not meant to be used as a full replacement for VPN, especially not in a multi-user environment.
 FTP does not offer a way for files to be locked.
 In addition, FTP does not allow random file access, meaning that you cannot read from and write into files a specific points.
 Hence, you cannot use FTP to run databases directly from storage and similar scenarios where random file access is required to occur in-place.